Life insurance is important.

 A conversion option can really help in the long-run.

-It’s important to buy coverage from a life insurance company that has a conversion privilege.
+Most term life insurance policies offer a conversion option.
 About 1 in 3 people have a significant change in health over a 20-year period.
 A policy that can be converted to a permanent plan without evidence of insurability (in other words, proof of good health) typically will not cost you more, but could be invaluable should you have a major health event and want to continue being covered even after your term ends.

 Some life insurance is better than none.